pic-protocol/pic-prototyping/README.md

 [github.com/pic-protocol/pic-spec](https://github.com/pic-protocol/pic-spec)

-The PIC Model was originally created by **Nicola Gallo**.
-This repository is **non-normative**.

-In case of conflict, the PIC Spec always takes precedence.
+In case of conflict, the PIC Specification always takes precedence.

+---

+## Governance and Contributions

+Project process and responsibilities are defined by the following documents:

+- **Governance:** `GOVERNANCE.md`
+- **Contributing:** `CONTRIBUTING.md`
+- **Code of Conduct:** `CODE_OF_CONDUCT.md`
+- **Maintainers:** `MAINTAINERS.md`
+- **Security Policy:** `SECURITY.md`

+Authorship, attribution requirements, and the normative status of the PIC Model, PIC Spec, and PIC Protocol documents are defined **exclusively** in the PIC Specification (Appendix B).

+In case of conflict, the applicable LICENSE files and the normative text of the PIC Specification and any Official PIC Protocol specifications take precedence over this README.